-With limited floor space at the Bett Education show held at Olympia in London, Pinacl Solutions enlisted Parker Design for their exhibition booth design and build services – we maximised impact by building high.
+With limited floor space at the Bett Education Show, we maximised budget by building high.

-With limited footprint to work with, creating the right design to maximise the available space was crucial for this project.
-Another challenge was the structural column supporting the hall roof (which exhibitors could not modify in any way) being right in the corner of our plot.
+With limited footprint to work with, creating the right exhibition booth design to maximise the available space was crucial.
+And we faced another challenge – the structural column supporting the hall roof was in the corner of our plot, and it couldn’t be modified.

 Using the maximum 4m height allowance, we built a central overhanging curved wall, evocative of a huge wave.
 Complete with integrated spotlights illuminating the demo area below, the wave feature – noticeable right across the exhibition hall – gave a sense of movement and flow echoed through the wall graphics.